IntrinsicLabsAI/grammar-builder/README.md

 # grammar-builder
-Generates grammer files from typescript for LLM generation.
+Generates grammar files from typescript for LLM generation.
 This is a frontend application which exposes the generation Typescript library.

 ## Expanding the ESLint configuration